hpssjellis/my-examples-for-the-arduino-portentaH7/vision-shield/camera-m4/README.md

 ## GOT IT WORKING!

-[camera-v6-better.cpp](camera-v6-better.cpp)  Replace the camera.h code with this file, then the camera works on both the M7 and the M4 core.
+[camera-v6-better.cpp](camera-v6-better.cpp)  Replace the camera.cpp code with this file, then the camera works on both the M7 and the M4 core.

 ## Following are the issues I had